Survey Workflows Overview

 Example: A workflow can trigger follow-up actions when a customer submits a negative survey response.
 If a customer rates their support experience poorly, the workflow can automatically create a support case, assign it to an agent, and send a follow-up email offering additional assistance.
 This ensures prompt and efficient issue resolution without the need for manual intervention.

-Re-engagement Survey for Inactive Customers: If an automated workflow is setup to engage with customers.
+Re-engagement Survey for Inactive Customers: An automated workflow is setup to engage with customers incase if a customer gives a negative feedback.

 Example: If a customer gives positive feedback, they automatically receive an incentive, like a coupon, to encourage further action.
 If the feedback is negative, a case is created, prompting a follow-up from the team to address any issues.
 This automation ensures efficient handling of customer responses, improving engagement and resolution.